 The Forest River Ibex, priced between $30,000 and $40,000, is wallet-friendly but comes with trade-offs in materials and insulation.
 It’s a solid pick for casual campers, but remember: you get what you pay for.

 The Forest River Ibex is a solid pick for budget-conscious families craving a rugged, versatile trailer for off-road escapades.
-It’s light, affordable, and gets the job done—but if you’re after luxury or top-tier craftsmanship, it might leave you wanting more.
+It’s light, affordable, and gets the job done.
+If you’re after luxury or top-tier craftsmanship, it might leave you wanting more.

 The Oliver Legacy Elite II is a game-changer with its yacht-inspired interior, double-hulled fiberglass strength, and a design that screams ‘built to last.’
 For campers who refuse to compromise on style, comfort, or durability, this trailer is the ultimate road companion.
-When it comes to blending luxury with adventure, the Oliver Legacy Elite II stands head and shoulders above the rest—making every trip feel like a first-class experience.
+When it comes to blending luxury with adventure, the Oliver Legacy Elite II is built to a different standard, and that is what you are paying for.

 If you’re ready to invest in a travel trailer that lasts and impresses, the Oliver Legacy Elite II is the best option.
 Happy camping!